 Meaningful travel can be hard to come by.
-Many people want their trips to inspire, enlighten and transform them, they want to travel with purpose rather than simply tick destinations off a list.
-But, despite this growing demand, current popular travel culture is almost entirely focussed on consumption, forcing travelers onto a conveyor belt of what to see, eat and buy next without allowing them to have meaningful travel experiences.
+Many people want their trips to inspire, enlighten and transform them — but it is increasingly difficult with the current popular travel culture focused entirely on consumption.
+It can feel like you are on a conveyor belt of what to see / eat / buy next.

 The more time you spend with someone you are interested in, the more significant the connection can become.
-Spending hours, days or weeks in a specific learning environment like a workshop or seminar gives you the opportunity to develop actual relationships with people who live in the place you are visiting.
+Spending hours (or days or weeks) in a specific learning environment like a workshop or seminar gives you the opportunity to develop actual relationships with people who live in the place you are visiting.

 Many of us live in a culture that tells you, “I don’t understand this, therefore it is wrong.”

-Meaningful travel experiences require you to tell yourself over and over again that the experience is different, but that it is also important.
+Traveling to learn requires you to tell yourself over and over again it is different but it is also important.

-Through meaningful travel, your reaction to difference can shift to “I don’t understand this, I wonder what I can learn.”
-This practice can transform the way you view the world, while abroad and also at home.
+The reaction to difference can shift to “I don’t understand this, I wonder what I can learn.”
+This practice can transform the way you see the world, while abroad and also at home.

-How you choose to engage in a place as a foreigner sends a message to the locals, the region, and also to anyone with whom you share your experiences.
+Right or wrong, people care about what privileged travelers think is important.
+How you choose to engage in a place as a foreigner sends a message to the locals, the region and also to anyone with whom you share your experiences.
 You get to vote for what is valued in our culture of travel with your time, money and storytelling.

-When you travel with purpose, you learn from people in places typically viewed through a lens of poverty, and this can be a radical act.
+Learning from people in places that are typically viewed through a lens of poverty can be a radical act.
 By declaring with your actions that THESE people are worth learning from, you are challenging the racist, classist and colonialist systems still in place.

-At Actuality Abroad, we want to move toward a world that is more responsible, sustainable, ethical and equitable.
-We believe that meaningful travel experiences, in which we choose to travel to learn from others and to push ourselves out of our comfort zone and into growth, is a step in the right direction.
+Learning-led travel isn’t just an activity.
+It is a movement.
+We want to move toward a world that is more responsible, more sustainable, more ethical and more equitable.
+Traveling to learn is a step in the right direction.